BricksVR-Modding/BVR-DiscordRPC/README.md

+### Discontinued
+BricksVR has decided to no longer support the PC version as it takes up a very small chunk of the player base and supporting both takes a larger effort and slows down the release of future updates.
+This mod however was made for PC devices and I'm not sure if I can/should make a port to the Quest so I have decided to archive this mod.

 ### GENERAL INFORMATION:

 - DiscordRPC client for BricksVR but credits to Darkcryi#7345 for giving me the idea to do it